How we save lives / Epidemic prevention / Laws and Regulations – v3

 Challenge

-Without strong legal frameworks, governments lack the authority to act quickly against epidemic health threats, putting lives and livelihoods at risk.
+Without strong legal frameworks, governments lack the authority to act quickly against public health threats, putting lives and livelihoods at risk.

 Solution